 What drove these two cultural iconoclasts to become spokesmen for the corporate machine?
 Was it a case of financial greed trumping artistic integrity?
 Did they lose all self-respect?
 Or had they reached the point where the royalties from their music could no longer support the lifestyle they had become accustomed to, forcing them to take degrading work simply to maintain their standard of living?
 Whatever the case it was sad to see them compromise their punk rock credibility in such a spectacular fashion.

-I guess there is nothing inherently wrong with people using their talent and creativity to get rich, but it is inevitable that when a musician aims to turn their music into a mass-market commodity they will have to sacrifice artistic freedom.
-They will cease to be artists with a message and will instead be show-businessmen tapping into popular demand to sell records.
+I guess there is nothing inherently wrong with people using their talent and creativity to get rich, but it is inevitable that when a musician aims to turn their music into a mass-market commodity, they will sacrifice artistic freedom.
+They will instead be show-businessmen tapping into popular demand to sell records.
 The true artists practice art to express something which is inexpressible via the normal modes of human communication; their loyalty is to their impulse for self-expression even if their work speaks only to a minority.

 What do you readers have to say on this matter?
 I would love to know your thoughts.
 After all, I’m an outsider of the music industry and it’s easy for me to pass judgement from my armchair.
 Does anybody have any thoughts/insights/observations about what it means to be a sell-out?

 If you are looking for a platform that offers everything you need in one place, why not try Music Gateway?
 We can help with promoting your music, improving your streaming presence and providing Sync opportunities.
 Try it out for free today by signing up or clicking the button below.